 Business Benefits

-Do I Need a Financial Advisor in Plano, TX to Assist With My Small Business Retirement Plan?
+Why Should I Consult With a Financial Advisor in Plano, TX to Assist With My Small Business Retirement Plan?

-Opening small business retirement plans is not the same thing as setting up a personal account at your local Plano, TX bank.
-While the federal government does not currently require any company to offer a retirement plan to employees, some states require businesses with a certain number of employees to have a retirement plan.
-Plano, TX retirement consultants that are experienced in helping business owners establish retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you follow ever-changing tax and business laws.
+Opening small business retirement plans is not the same thing as setting up a personal savings plan at your local Plano, TX bank.
+While the federal government does not currently obligate any employer to offer a retirement plan to workers, certain states require businesses of a certain size to offer access to a retirement plan.
+Plano, TX retirement consultants that have spent years helping business owners open retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you abide by frequently chancing tax and business laws.

-As your Plano, TX retirement plan consultants for your small business, our financial planners will:
+As your Plano, TX retirement plan consultants for your small business, our team will:

-• Help you decide the "right" plan for you, and the right custodian to hold plan assets
+- Help you choose the "right" plan for you, and which financial institution should house the assets

-• Assist you in setting up your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand the plan's terms, and developing a record keeping system
+- Assist you in setting up your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and implementing a record keeping system

-• Help educate your employees on your plan, its benefits, and how it can serve as a part of their continued financial journey
+- Help educate your employees on your plan, its benefits, and how it can serve as a component to their continued financial health

-Correct Capital's Plano, TX financial planners are fiduciary advisors, meaning we are legally and ethically bound to do what's best for you and your employees.
-We work for you, and not our own firm.
-Request a consultation with a member of our advisor team today.
+Correct Capital's Plano, TX advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically bound to do what's best for you and your employees.
+The only thing we sell is trust.
+Schedule a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans